-Before the project begins, it’s critical to know who the project impacts.
+Step 1 starts before the project begins.
+It’s critical to know who the project impacts.
 Ask yourself, “Who has an interest in the outcome of this training?”
-Your answer could include company executives, consumers, suppliers, your team, employees, your boss, SMEs, IT, marketing, etc. Be sure to consider people who will deliver the training, people the training will affect and others who have an interest in the training.
+Your answer could include the CEO, company executives, business partners, consumers and customers, suppliers, your team, employees, your boss, SMEs, IT, marketing, etc. Be sure to consider people who will deliver the training, people the training will affect and others who have an interest in the training.

 A careful analysis of your stakeholders will allow you to detect and avoid potential misunderstandings and potential opposition.
 One benefit of identifying stakeholders is that you will also identify potential project champions.
 According to smallbiztrends.com, the project champion is a project protector who generates the organizational support and resources necessary for success.

-Champions are stakeholders who can work with the project team to ensure the vision is translated successfully, advocate for the project with upper management when concerns are raised, and allocate internal resources for the project.
+Champions are stakeholders who can work with the project team to ensure the vision is translated successfully, advocate for the project with upper management when concerns are raised, think of different approaches to problems, and allocate internal resources for the project.

 Step 2: Make a Stakeholder Priority Map

+Step 2 of this three-step process deals with priority maps.
 Knowing who your stakeholders and champions are is not enough.
 You now need to prioritize the contribution of each stakeholder.
 The goal is to identify your allies and potential opposition so you can create effective strategies for working with both.
-Identify the relationships, coalitions, conflicts and priorities that will help or impede your project.
+Identify the relationships, coalitions, conflicts, and priorities that will help or impede your project.

-Martin Webster at Leadership Thoughts recommends the following steps for prioritizing your stakeholders:
+Martin Webster at Leadership Thoughts recommends the following ideas for prioritizing your stakeholders: